-If you are an academic or a student studying at another university: I am working on making all lecture notes available to the public under the creative commons license, the first set for a second year course on software design and construction is now available.
-Note that this does not include some additional material like video lectures and tutorials - this is only available to enrolled students.
-I also maintain an open source repository of examples I use for teaching software design and construction, incl. examples using design patterns, modularity, web application design, meta-programming etc. Feel free to use this material, but please give me some credit if you do.
+If you are an academic or a student studying at another university: I am working on making all lecture notes available to the public under the creative commons license, the first sets are now available.
+Additional material like video lectures and tutorials is only available to enrolled students.
+I also maintain an open source repository of examples I use for teaching software design and construction, incl. examples using design patterns, modularity, web application design, meta-programming etc.

 Massey University, School of Engineering and Advanced Technology, Private Bag 11 222,